In this article

 Not to worry, though.
 The Google Search Console provides all of the keyword and traffic data that you need in order to know which keywords are attracting the most visitors as well as leading to the most e-commerce transactions.

 There are a number of ways referrals can be measured, whether it's through inbound links or through a referral program.
 You will be able to see all of this data within your Acquisition Report under 'All Traffic'.

 With a referral program like ReferralCandy, the data will automatically populate in your Analytics account, giving you a real-time report on how much traffic is coming in through your referral program.

-All you have to do is set up your e-commerce tracking code with Google Analytics and the ReferralCandy app will automatically integrate.
+All you have to do is set up your ecommerce tracking code with Google Analytics and the ReferralCandy app will automatically integrate.

 This will allow you to see which rewards programs are most effective at bringing in traffic and which are least effective.

-When a visitor arrives to your ecommerce website through a social site, you will see it listed under social media as a traffic source.
-While you can’t necessarily predict how others will be sharing your site with their audiences, you can certainly use an ecommerce tracking code for all social media marketing campaigns you run to monitor which campaigns are most effective.
+When a visitor arrives at your ecommerce website through a social site, you will see it listed under social media as a traffic source.
+While you can't necessarily predict how others will be sharing your site with their audiences, you can certainly use an ecommerce tracking code for all social media marketing campaigns you run to monitor which campaigns are most effective.

 As for the rest?

 Try A/B testing the copy, images, and audiences that you're posting to.